 In its full expression, Anahata becomes a heart on fire, the lion’s heart, with an incredible power of action flowing from a depth of empathy.
 It can embrace all the suffering of the world, precisely because of this capacity of surrender.
 Nothing to protect, nothing to hold onto, only a complete openness to life in all its mystery.

-We just released a free masterclass “Journey through Chakras and Elements” where you can deepen your experience, knowing better yourself and the other.
+Join our masterclass “Journey through Chakras and Elements” where you can deepen your experience, knowing better yourself and the other.